naezith/blog/_posts/2018-06-19-stress-burnout-epilepsy.md

 Every time I had a seizure, I wasn't even able to walk properly for like two weeks because all the muscles were in pain.
 These really killed my motivation to do anything.
 I started taking epilepsy pills, Keppra.

-After a while I started feeling more confident because I was using my pills.
+After a while I started feeling more confident because I was taking my pills.
 But I still had a weird feeling on me all the time like I'll have a seizure in any moment, this feeling was very similar to the one which interrupts my talk.
 Again, I got back in to my routine...

 Some day in office, at a long talk, my talk got interrupted and again it caused a weird pause.
 When I started explaining it, it got even worse and it led to a panic attack.
 I was feeling ultra anxious like a seizure is coming.
 I laid down and even if they talked very positively, nothing fixed the situation, parents took me home.
 I was feeling terrible, this whole thing was just ruining my life, eventually I asked for a break from work.